 How are we doing?
 Approximately 54 percent of the state's population has access to public transit.
-This represents no change from 2017 to 2018.
+This represents no change from 2018 to 2019.
+There was a slight increase in population with access to transit but the increase was not large enough to change the statewide percentage.
 Nationally, it is estimated that 55 percent of the population has access to public transit.
 Source: American Society of Civil Engineers 2013 Infrastructure Report Card.